3/4 Area

 English:

-In writing, students will continue working towards obtaining their pen licence by practising their joined handwriting during class time.
-We will also be focussing on writing at the sentence level, whereby students will learn what constitutes a sentence and how to construct detailed sentences.
-Students will be exposed to strong vocabulary, which they will then implement in their own writing.
+In writing, students will be exposed to strong vocabulary, which they will then implement in their own writing.
 Additionally, students will be learning to use verbs, adverbs, plural nouns and figurative language to improve their writing as well as using paragraphs to organise their ideas.

 Inquiry: